List of countries by aircraft and spacecraft exports

 The following is a list of countries by exports of aircraft, including helicopters, and spacecraft (Harmonized System code 8802).
-Data is for 2016, in billions of United States dollars, as reported by The Observatory of Economic Complexity.
-Currently the top twenty countries are listed.

-Note: Export realized under secret code are not counted.
+Exports realized under secret code are not counted.
 The use of secret code is particularly frequent for military equipment, including military aircraft.
-Example: Russia exported 14 fighter aircraft Su-30 in the year 2016, as well as other types of military aircraft.
+For example, Russia exported 14 fighter aircraft Su-30 in the year 2016, as well as other types of military aircraft.
 Depending on sources, the Su-30 are sold at more or less US$50 million per unit.